Michael Putland: Editorial work

 Putland photographed Led Zeppelin.
-He was hired regularly to shoot magazine covers and posters for British music publications as diverse as Smash Hits (Bananarama, Wham); Sounds (Bryan Ferry, Paul McCartney) and Q Magazine (a shoot in Brazil with The Cure, and at the other end of the pop spectrum, Wet Wet Wet).
-He also shot on the sets of TV shows like Top of the Pops adding The Bee Gees, Traffic, The Who, Duran Duran and Elvis Costello to his archive in the 1970s and 1980s.
+He was hired regularly to shoot magazine covers and posters for British music publications as diverse as Smash Hits (Bananarama, Wham!); Sounds (Bryan Ferry, Paul McCartney) and Q (a shoot in Brazil with the Cure, and at the other end of the pop spectrum, Wet Wet Wet).
+He also shot on the sets of TV shows like Top of the Pops adding the Bee Gees, Traffic, Elton John with T. Rex, The Who, Duran Duran and Elvis Costello to his archive in the 1970s and 1980s.
 But it was his first client, Disc and Music Echo that set him out on the varied road of music photography by giving him his very first shoot.
 Other images that have become iconic and were shot for Disc include David Bowie and John Lennon.